tcz001/tcz001.github.io/_posts/2015-06-03-muscling-up-privacy.md

 As mentioned in kerckhoff's principle "A cryptosystem​ should be secure even if everything about the system, except the key, is public knowledge."
 Your binary applications can even be decompiled and a private algorithm is usually not reviewed enough in different cases, that's why sourcecode-leak assumption has been emphasised in Threat Modeling, but the keys are stronger and proved by mathematics.

-Some arguments which are in favor of this principal
+Some arguments which are in favor of this principal:

 - easier to keep secret key than secret algorithm
 - easier to change key than to change algorithm
 - standardization